 In spite of Senator Taylor’s objections, because of Judge Griffin’s ruling, he will be forced to provide documents and testimony over the personal and political influence he has exhorted over TWIA.

-About Mostyn Law Firm
+About Mostyn Law

-Based in Houston, Texas, Mostyn Law Firm was established in 1999 by Steve Mostyn.
-Mostyn Law Firm has earned its reputation by tirelessly standing up for the rights of ordinary people who have been treated unfairly by insurers, injured by defective products, or suffered personal injury.
-Mostyn Law Firm has 125 employees in its offices in Houston, Beaumont, Austin, and Galveston.
+Based in Houston, Texas, Mostyn Law was established in 1999 by Steve Mostyn.
+Mostyn Law has earned its reputation by tirelessly standing up for the rights of ordinary people who have been treated unfairly by insurers, injured by defective products, or suffered personal injury.
+Mostyn Law has 125 employees in its offices in Houston, Beaumont, Austin, and Galveston.